preese/perfSONAR-Sampler/README.md

 <img src="https://github.com/preese/perfSONAR-Sampler/blob/main/docs/Maingrid.png">
 </p>

 The project pulls together .json, vagrant and ansible files to move from a number of bare VMs to a working perfSONAR and MaDDash grid.
 It doesn't show real network tests but just traffic between the different VMs on the single host.
-The project files can be subsequently used on real hardware for perfSONAR node configs and MaDDash server's web setups.
+The project files can later be reviewed and edited for use on real hardware for perfSONAR node configs and MaDDash server web setups.

 The project also shows how to setup a second dashboard showing a disjoint grid in addition to the more traditional mesh grid.
 <p align="left">
 <img src="https://github.com/preese/perfSONAR-Sampler/blob/main/docs/Disjointgrid.png">
 </p>

-The [Wiki page](../../wiki) for the project details how to setup the base environment using a small single NUC computer.
+The [Wiki page](../../wiki) for the project details how to setup the base environment using a single NUC computer.
 Once that environment is setup, return here for the next steps.

 ## Building the VMs
 The first step is to bring up all the needed VMs.
-This is composed for 3 mesh network perfSONAR nodes, a fourth node for the Central Managment and MaDDash servers.
-To minimize steps, we'll also bring up the 3 nodes used for the disjoint grid.
+This is composed of 3 mesh network perfSONAR nodes, a fourth node for the Central Managment and MaDDash servers.
+To minimize steps, we'll also bring up the 3 nodes used for the disjoint grid discussed later.
 ```
 curl -L https://github.com/preese/perfSONAR-Sampler/archive/main.tar.gz | tar xzf -
 cd perfSONAR-Sampler-main

 vi Vagrantfile
-   (edit the file to replace any MAC addr, host name and specifically the name of the
+   (Using the list of hosts, MACs and IPs previously created, edit the first part of
-   second ethernet port!)
+   the file to reflect the table's entries.)
 ```

 Start the VMs: